Andy Murray tops Berrettini in 5-set epic at Australian Open - WHIZ News

 Looked terrific, Andy.

-It was difficult to imagine that the night session matches scheduled to follow in Laver — the first involving the No. 2-seeded woman, Ons Jabeur, and the second featuring nine-time champion Djokovic’s return to the Australian Open after he was deported from the country a year ago for not being vaccinated against COVID-19 — could possibly equal the intensity and drama that Murray and Berrettini delivered.
+It was difficult to imagine that the night session matches scheduled to follow in Laver could possibly equal the intensity and drama.
+First came a 7-6 (8), 4-6, 6-1 win for the No. 2-seeded woman, Ons Jabeur, over Tamara Zidansek, followed by nine-time champion Djokovic’s return to the Australian Open after he was deported from the country a year ago for not being vaccinated against COVID-19.

 Make no mistake: He was far better in that decisive section of the match, jumping out to leads of 5-0 and 8-3.
 It ended in a bit of anticlimactic fashion: Murray’s service return clipped the net cord and trickled over for a winner.